Welcome to College of Engineering

 Hands-on learning: We encourage undergraduates, not just graduates, to get involved in engineering research, and our curriculum emphasizes hands-on labs and teacher-student interaction.
 The College of Engineering houses several research and extension centers, including the Center for Biofilm Engineering, the Western Transportation Institute and a state-of-the-art clean room and microfabrication facility.

-You'll have a strong knowledge base.
-Since 2001, COE engineering graduates have consistently passed the Fundamentals of Engineering (FE) exam at a rate of more than 10 percentage points higher than the average national pass rate.
+Passing the Fundamentals of Engineering exam: From 2001 through 2013, COE engineering graduates passed the Fundamentals of Engineering (FE) exam at a rate higher than the national pass rate.
+(The testing agency stopped reporting national pass rates in 2014.)
+MSU's pass rates ranged from 86% to 92% during those years.
 The FE is a step toward becoming a licensed professional engineer.